Zitting cisticola: Subspecies

-This genus is sometimes split off with various other southern warbler genera and given family status as the Cisticolidae.
+The subspecies differ slightly in plumage and size, and more obviously in song structure; some have been suggested as potential full species.

+In a major study of the song, two major regional song types were found, with one group of seven dialects in Africa and the Western Palearctic, and the other with eight dialects in the Eastern Palearctic to Australasia.
+Within each of the two regions, the dialects overlap, and did not fully match the accepted subspecies boundaries, suggesting more local and moderate distance dispersal than previously believed (e.g. a bird with a typically northwestern African dialect found in Corsica, and one with a typically mid-European dialect found in western Morocco).
+In much of the range, the song is given evenly spaced "zit – zit – zit – zit – zit – zit", but in eastern Asia, a 'double zit' form "zit zit – zit zit – zit zit" occurs, largely (but not fully) coinciding with the subspecies C. j. malaya, C. j. tinnabulans, C. j. brunniceps, and the Indonesian and Australasian subspecies.
+The Indian subspecies C. j. cursitans has singly-spaced "zit" as in the western birds, but with the 'zit dialect' more like other eastern birds.

+C. j. salimalii does not show seasonal tail length variation as in C. j. cursitans, which has a longer tail in the non-breeding season.

 This species was previously known as the fan-tailed warbler, but the current name gives consistency with the many tropical cisticola species, as well as avoiding confusion with an American species also named the fan-tailed warbler.

 Description

 The zitting cisticola is 10 to 12 cm in length.
 It is brown above, heavily streaked with black markings.
 The underparts are whitish, and the tail is broad, white-tipped and flicked frequently, giving rise to the alternative name for the species.
-The adult males have less crown streaking and more back marking than the females, but there are no great differences between the sexes or the eighteen geographical races.
+The adult males have less crown streaking and more back marking than the females, but there are no great differences between the sexes or the 17 geographical subspecies.
 The absence of a nuchal collar separates it from the golden-headed cisticola (Cisticola exilis).
 In the non-breeding season, they tend to skulk within the grass and can be hard to spot.